 - 40 percent have not told their health provider(s) their sexual orientation or gender identities.

-As many as 1 in 4 LGBT adults will become informal caregivers.
-Additionally, many LGBT older adults:
+As many as 1 in 4 LGBTQ adults will become informal caregivers.
+Additionally, many LGBTQ older adults:

 - Have strained/estranged relationships with their families of origin